CivicActions/ssp-toolkit/docs/ssp.md

 CivicActions has developed, documented and disseminated to personnel a certification, accreditation, and security assessment policy that addresses purpose, scope, roles, responsibilities, management commitment, coordination among organizational entities, and compliance; and procedures to facilitate the implementation of the policy and associated controls.
 This information is maintained in the CivicActions Security Assessment and Authorization Policy.
 This document can be found in the CivicActions Compliance Docs GitHub repository at <https://github.com/CivicActions/compliance-docs>.

-##### LINCS

-The Department has published the Department of Education, Office of the Chief Information Officer, Handbook for Information Assurance Security Policy, Information Assurance Program (Handbook OCIO-01) and U. S. Department of Education Information Technology Security, Handbook for Information Technology Security, Certification and Accreditation Procedures (Handbook OCIO-05).
-Both of these publications are revised periodically.
-The LINCS System Security Policy (SSP) provides guidance on all aspects of security for the protection of LINCS information technology resources.
-The Department will periodically review and update the SSP when there is a significant change to the regulatory, operational, or technical environment.

 ### CA-2: Security Assessments

 #### a